-People, pets, plants continually release water vapor into the ambient air.
-So, in a contained living area of a recreational vehicle, condensation gathers from the various sources of released water vapor which needs to be ventilated outside or reduced by using a dehumidifier, otherwise the moisture will be retained in the recreational vehicle and may cause moisture issues with the recreational vehicle.
+People, pets, and plants continually release water vapor into the ambient air.
+In a contained living area of an RV, condensation from various sources of water vapor needs to be ventilated outside or reduced by using a dehumidifier.
+Otherwise moisture will be retained in the RV and may cause moisture issues including mold.

 Here are some tips that will help you reduce condensation:

-- When showering, keep bathroom door closed and vent open - When using any water i.e., dishes, laundry, cooking turn on the exhaust fan - Hang wet clothes outside Use the air conditioner as it removes excess humidity and lowers the temperature - While cooking, try to cover all pots and pans and avoid leaving anything on the boil for too long. - Check sealants regularly and reseal when necessary to avoid leaks, i.e. kitchen counters, doors, windows, to dry
+- When showering, keep bathroom door closed and vent open - Use the exhaust fan when using water for washing, cleaning, or cooking, - Hang wet clothes outside to dry - Use the air conditioner to reduce excess interior humidity - When cooking, try to cover pots and pans; avoid unnecessary boiling. - Check and maintain seals around counters, appliances, and other furnishings that could allow moisture to enter hidden areas of your RV